TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 To do so, you can copy the existing template files **servers.template**, **locators.template**, **leads.template**, and rename them to **servers**, **locators**, **leads**.
 These files should contain the hostnames of the nodes (one per line) where you intend to start the member.
 You can modify the properties to configure individual members.

+!!!
+Tip:
+	For system properties (set in the conf/lead, conf/servers and conf/locators file), -D and -XX: can be used.
+All other JVM properties need the `-J` prefix.

 <a id="locator"></a>
 ## Configuring Locators